 There are posts scattered all over the internet that discuss these things, but I thought I would post our list here because I might want to add to it over the years.

 Why include so much Latin?

-There are no doubt several reason why Rowling used so much Latin in Harry Potter, but we can say at least say that Latin adds a depth to her characters; it builds in multifaceted associations that have echoed throughout langueages for millenia.
+There are no doubt several reasons why Rowling used so much Latin in Harry Potter, but we can say at least say that Latin adds a depth to her characters; it builds in multifaceted associations that have echoed throughout languages for millennia.

 Let’s get to the examples.

 (These are notes from a quick meeting before school and not intended to be an authoritative guide.
 You can always look up Latin and Greek words yourself and draw your own conclusion.)

 - Minerva: goddess of wisdom and strategy; Athena in Greek

 - Malfoy: malus, bad evil / foi (French), trust

 - Draco: draco, dragon

 - Hermoine: daughter of Helen of Troy and Menelaus of Sparta